research-iobserve/cocome-experiment/README.md

   **Note:** depending on your checkout location you must adapt this path.
 - Check that the `global-config.rc` COLLECTOR variable is pointing to the correct script.

+## Further reading

+Please also consult the `how-to-prepare-the-experiment.md` file.

 ## Global configuration parameters (example excerpt)

+We use the following example parameter throughout this README.
+You may use other values for them if necessary.
+However, you might need to reconfigure other parts as well.

+`REPO_HOST=blade1.se.internal:5000`
-- `REPO_HOST=blade1.se.internal:5000` This is the host of the private docker repository.
+This is the host of the private docker repository which is accessible by docker and kubernetes.
 It is located on `blade1.se.internal` and can be accessed via port 5000.

-- `GLASSFISH_IMAGE=reiner/glassfish`
+`GLASSFISH_IMAGE=reiner/glassfish`
-Our glassfish image is labeled `reiner/glassfish` you may choose another label for your setup.
+Our glassfish image is labeled reiner/glassfish you may choose another label for your setup.

-- `POSTGRES_IMAGE=reiner/postgres-cocome`
+`POSTGRES_IMAGE=reiner/postgres-cocome`
 We use as label for the postgresql image the label `reiner/postgres-cocome` as it is preconfigured to be used as database for CoCoME.

 ## Creating docker images

-The docker images can be found in the `docker-images` repository.
+The docker images can be found in the `docker-images` repository of the iobserve project.
 Checkout the `docker-images` repository.

 1. Change to `cocome-glassfish`